Posted on Monday, December 6, 2010

 Category: Gaming, Localization, Translation

-Obviously, translation and localization on such a massive scale takes a lot of effort, and the work isn’t done when the translators are.
+Obviously, translation and localization on such a massive scale take a lot of effort, and the work isn’t done when the translators are.
 There’s still the question of testing and refining the translations, and in some cases, the localized version has to be approved by the country it’ll be shipping to.

 The World in Transition — and Translation

 Unlike a book translation, however, World of Warcraft requires constant attention.
 Regular updates to the game add new dungeons to explore, quests to complete and items to collect, so of course, these must be translated as well.
-Considering the game just celebrated its sixth anniversary, there have been quite a few additions, with many more to come.
+Considering the game just celebrated its eleventh anniversary, there have been quite a few additions, with many more to come.

 Addressing China’s “Wrath”